dsv-su/daisyweb/README.md

         git clone https://github.com/dsv-su/daisyweb

-2. Run `composer install` in the checked-out directory.
+2. Run `composer install --no-dev` in the checked-out directory.

 3. Create a `daisy_api.json` file in the checked-out directory.
 See
    <https://github.com/dsv-su/daisy-api-client-php> for an example.